Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 identify the POP as your shielding POP (remember there is only one POP that is designated as your shield, so this can come in handy).

+> [!NOTE]
-> Note: remember that, although a statistically small chance, the edge POP that
+> remember that, although a statistically small chance, the edge POP that
 > is reached by a client request could be the shield POP so your mechanism for
 > checking if something is a shield needs to account for that scenario.